Regd.No.: 126198/071/072

 Day 15 : International departure for homeward bound.

-Last day in Nepal, after a most memorable and overwhelming time in the high Himalaya with great service of TeamHimalaya guides and staff, transfer to Kathmandu international airport terminal for your flight to respective
+Last day in Nepal, after a most memorable and overwhelming time in the high Himalayas with the great service of TeamHimalaya guides and staff, transfer to Kathmandu International Airport terminal for your flight to your respective

 countries.